dkriegner/xrayutilities/README.txt

 DOCUMENTATION
 =============

-Documention for xrayutilities is found in the doc folder.
-The manual can be rebuilt by LaTeX (pdflatex) using scons
+Documention for xrayutilities is found in the xrayutilities.pdf file.
+The manual can be rebuilt by sphinx (using pdflatex) using scons

   $> scons doc